Skip to content

 5-Ingredient Protein Bars (no-bake!)

 These 5-ingredient Protein Bars are super easy, packed with nutrition, and are the perfect pre/post workout fuel.
-They're reminiscent of store-bought energy bars, but are way more budget-friendly when you make them at home.
+They're reminiscent of store-bought energy bars, but are way more budget-friendly.

 Prep Time: 10 minutes